 What is coaching?

-Coaching in a business environment is about developing employees through one-to-one conversations, designed to enhance skills, knowledge and performance.
+Coaching in a business environment is about talent development through one-to-one career conversations, designed to enhance skills, knowledge and performance.
 There are many different elements that can be considered part of coaching, but the following are generally agreed on:

-How can coaching and performance management work together?
+How can career conversations and performance management work together?

 When performance management was first developed it was about getting the best out of employees for the benefit of the business.
 Employees were seen as cogs in a machine, not as individuals.
 Today, it has been acknowledged that to get the best out of employees, they need to feel their efforts are worthwhile, and they are valued and appreciated.
 They want to be involved in the setting of their goals, not have objectives thrust upon them.